 Figure 3.
-The normalized spectral density of 20-minute-resolution data of attenuance from the particulate carbon trap (A) and mean scattering depth of animals measured by the echosounder (B).
+The normalized spectral density of 20-minute-resolution data of attenuance from the optical particulate carbon trap (A) and mean scattering depth of animals measured by the echosounder (B).
 Both datasets show dominant signals around 12- and 24-hour periods.